CodeSquirrel-API/RecrutaTech/README.md

 The objective is to create a web application capable of identifying ideal candidates for specific positions, employing Artificial Intelligence to assess the profile based on the Knowledge, Skills, and Attitudes (KSA) criteria necessary for the role.

 ## 🏁 Project

-**RecrutaTech** is an innovative web platform designed to assist companies in streamlining their candidate recruitment and selection process.
-Through a secure multi-factor login and authentication system, companies can easily input the desired job description.
+**RecrutaTech** is an innovative web platform that offers essential features to streamline candidate recruitment.
+Its key features include:

-One of RecrutaTech's distinctive features is its ability to perform web scraping on various popular job platforms in Brazil.
-This means that the application automatically gathers relevant information about candidates from these sources, saving time and effort for the recruitment team.

-Furthermore, RecrutaTech employs an advanced evaluation criterion based on KSA (Knowledge, Skills, and Attitudes).
-This allows candidates to be objectively classified and ranked based on their compatibility with the job profile in question.
-This screening process results in a list of candidates more aligned with the company's needs, saving time and resources.

-Another significant benefit is that companies receive email notifications as soon as the results of the selection process are available.
-This ensures that recruitment teams are always up-to-date and ready to proceed with the next steps of the hiring process.

-In summary, RecrutaTech is a powerful online platform that simplifies recruitment and selection, saving time and resources, while also improving the quality of candidates reaching companies.
+* **Secure Login:** With a secure login system and multi-factor authentication, we ensure the protection of your company's data.

+* **Simplified Job Descriptions:** Easily input and update desired job descriptions.

+* **Smart Web Scraping:** The platform performs web scraping on various popular job sources, saving time in gathering candidate information.

+* **KSA-Based Evaluation:** Using the Knowledge, Skills, and Attitudes (KSA) criteria, candidates are objectively ranked.

+* **Candidate Ranking:** Identify candidates most suited to the job profile, saving resources on screening.

+* **Email Notifications:** Receive email alerts as soon as selection process results are available.

 ## 📅 Planning